akmfelix/Orchestrating-Data-Pipelines/Airflow2.md

 # 7 Implementing Advanced Concepts in Airflow
-Group mu;tiple Tasks in to one Task - if tasks do same thing. / /
+## 7.1 Group multiple Tasks in to one Task
+/
 ![alt group_dag](https://github.com/akmfelix/Orchestrating-Data-Pipelines/blob/main/img/group_dag.jpg)/
 /
 To do it we use SubDag.

-To group showed tasks in to one.
+Before
 ~~~
 from airflow import DAG
 from airflow.operators.bash import BashOperator